STAMP-project/pitest-descartes/README.md

   - a general reporting extension supporting `JSON` files.
 It works also with **Gregor**, the default mutation engine for PIT.
 To use just set `JSON` as report format for PIT.
   - a reporting extension designed for Descartes that generates a JSON file with information about pseudo and partially tested methods.
 To use just set `METHOD` as report format for PIT.
   - Descartes can generate a human readable report containing only the list of methods with testing issues by using the `ISSUES` format.

+Examples of these reporting extensions for [Apache Commons-CLI](https://github.com/apache/commons-cli/tree/b9ccc94008c78a59695f0c77ebe4ecf284370956) can be checked [here](docs/examples/commons-cli/).

 For more details on how to use and configure these reporting extensions please check section: ["Running Descartes on your project"](#running-descartes-on-your-project).